pgaertig/nginx-big-upload/README.md

 * Easy to enhance/fork, Lua modules are easy to develop, it took me 2 days to learn Lua and create first production version.
 * Multi-part POST requests (form uploads) are not supported only RAW file in PUT/POST request; check [lua-resty-upload](https://github.com/agentzh/lua-resty-upload);
 * No upload rate limit setting - only one client can upload a given file so it is better to throttle downloads.
-* `nginx-upload-module` doesn't provide CRC32 calcullation in resumable mode.
+* `nginx-upload-module` doesn't provide CRC32 or SHA1 calculation in resumable mode.

 ### Benchmark